MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.LogicApp/v1.0.8/Get-AzureRmLogicAppRunAction.md

 # Get-AzureRmLogicAppRunAction

 ## SYNOPSIS
-Gets an action from a logic app run.
+Gets the specified action from the Logic App run.

 ## SYNTAX